Learning Self-Similarity in Space and Time as Generalized Motion for Video Action Recognition: Implementation details

 \section{Implementation details}

 \textbf{Architecture details.} We use TSN-ResNet and TSM-ResNet as our backbone (see Table~\ref{tab:backbone}) and initialize them with ImageNet pre-trained weights.
-We insert a single SELFY block into right after $res_3$ and use the convolution method as a default feature extraction method.
+We insert a single SELFY block right after $res_3$ and use the convolution method as a default feature extraction method.
 We set the spatio-temporal matching region of SELFY block, $(L,U,V)$, as $(5,9,9)$ or $(9,9,9)$ when using 8 or 16 input frames, respectively.
-We stack four $1\times 3\times 3$ convolution layers along $(l,u,v)$ dimension for the feature extraction method, and use four $3\times 3$ convolution layer along $(x,y)$ dimension for the feature enhancement.
+We stack four $1\times 3\times 3$ convolution layers along $(l,u,v)$ dimension for the feature extraction method, and use four $3\times 3$ convolution layers along $(x,y)$ dimension for the feature integration.
 We reduce a spatial resolution of video feature tensor, $\mathbf{V}$, as 14$\times$14 for computation efficiency before the self-similarity transformation.
-After the feature enhancement, we upsample the enhanced feature tensor, $\mathbf{G^{\star}}$, as 28$\times$28 for the residual connection.
+After the feature integration, we upsample the integrated feature tensor, $\mathbf{G^{\star}}$, as 28$\times$28 for the residual connection.

 \textbf{Training.} We sample a clip of 8 or 16 frames from each video by using segment-based sampling~\cite{wang2016temporal}.
 We resize the sampled clips into 240 $\times$ 320 images and apply random scaling and horizontal flipping for data augmentation.
 When applying the horizontal flipping on SS-V1\&V2~\cite{goyal2017something}, we do not flip clips of which class labels include `left' or `right' words; the action labels, \eg, `pushing something from left to right.'
 We fit the augmented clips into a spatial resolution of 224 $\times$ 224.
-For SS-V1\&V2, we set the initial learning rate to 0.01 and the training epochs to 50; the learning rate is decayed by 1/10 after $30^{th}$ and $40^{th}$ epochs.
+We adopt the SGD optimizer with a momentum of 0.9.
+For SS-V1\&V2, we set the initial learning rate to 0.01 and the training epochs to 50; the learning rate is decayed by 1/10 after $30^\textrm{th}$ and $40^\textrm{th}$ epochs.
+The training time of SELFYNet-TSM-R50 using 16 frames on SS-V1\&V2 is about 2$\sim$3 days with 8 Titan RTX GPUs.
 For Diving-48~\cite{li2018resound} and FineGym~\cite{shao2020finegym}, we use a cosine learning rate schedule~\cite{loshchilov2016sgdr} with the first 10 epochs for gradual warm-up~\cite{goyal2017accurate}.
 We set the initial learning rate to 0.01 and the training epochs to 30 and 40, respectively.

 \textbf{Testing.} Given a video, we sample 1 or 2 clips, resize them into 240 $\times$ 320 images, and crop their centers as 224 $\times$ 224.
 We evaluate an average prediction of the sampled clips.
 We report top-1 and top-5 accuracy for SS-V1\&V2 and Diving-48, and mean-class accuracy for FineGym.